etiennestuder/java-ordered-properties/README.md

 # Overview

-Replacement for the JDK class `java.util.Properties`.
+Alternative to the JDK class `java.util.Properties`.

 The provided class `nu.studer.java.util.OrderedProperties` fixes the design flaw of using inheritance over composition, while keeping up the same APIs as the original class.
 In contrary